Skip to content

 Metric Name Unit Description

-kong_bandwidth_bytes bytes Bandwidth usage of Kong, in bytes
+kong_bandwidth_bytes bytes Bandwidth usage of Kong, unit in bytes

-kong_datastore_reachable - Status metric indicating if the datastore is reachable
+kong_datastore_reachable - Status metric indicating whether the data store is reachable

 kong_http_requests_total count Total number of HTTP requests

-kong_kong_latency_ms_bucket ms Histogram bucket for Kong's own latency, in milliseconds
+kong_kong_latency_ms_bucket ms Histogram bucket for Kong's own latency, unit in milliseconds

 kong_kong_latency_ms_count count Count for Kong's own latency

-kong_kong_latency_ms_sum ms Sum of Kong's own latency, in milliseconds
+kong_kong_latency_ms_sum ms Sum of Kong's own latency, unit in milliseconds

-kong_latency_ms_bucket ms Histogram bucket for request latency, in milliseconds
+kong_latency_ms_bucket ms Histogram bucket for request latency, unit in milliseconds

 kong_latency_ms_count count Count for request latency

-kong_latency_ms_sum ms Sum of request latency, in milliseconds
+kong_latency_ms_sum ms Sum of request latency, unit in milliseconds

-kong_memory_lua_shared_dict_bytes bytes Memory used by Lua shared dictionaries, in bytes
+kong_memory_lua_shared_dict_bytes bytes Memory used by Lua shared dictionary, unit in bytes

-kong_memory_lua_shared_dict_total_bytes bytes Total memory of Lua shared dictionaries, in bytes
+kong_memory_lua_shared_dict_total_bytes bytes Total memory of Lua shared dictionary, unit in bytes

-kong_memory_workers_lua_vms_bytes bytes Memory used by Lua VMs in worker processes, in bytes
+kong_memory_workers_lua_vms_bytes bytes Memory used by Lua virtual machines in worker processes, unit in bytes

 kong_nginx_connections_total count Total number of Nginx connections